Humanistic historiography

-Let us briefly enumerate these characteristics.
-The humanists used Livy as their model.
+The humanists used ancient Greek and Roman historians, especially Livy, Sallust, and Julius Caesar as their models.
 This choice had certain consequences insofar as the treatment of history had to concentrate on such exciting events as wars and revolutions to the exclusion of the permanent factors and the long-range developments that determine the texture of history.
+Similar to the ancient historians, the humanists took the generic division of history seriously.

 Moreover, in the interest of rhetorical and dramatic effectiveness, the individual had to become the center of action to such a degree that again the permanent determinants that in fact leave not so much room for heroic freedom were obscured.